disposableidentities/healthcrisis/README.md

 ### Apps

 **Citizen’s app:**
-To provide a warning about another citizen’s condition (from a list of possible values to choose) with lower value/importance.
+To provide a warning about another citizen’s health condition (from a list of possible values to choose).
 Location coordinates are stored but only to be released under strict conditions to government/authorities (TBD use of Zero-Knowledge-Proofs for that).

 A citizen can use digital identification tools (such as Itsme) for self-identification.